Lummetry/XCS229Workshop/README.md

 ## Content

 _The following content is made available under Open Software License ("OSL") v 3.0 and is mainly the creation of the Lummetry.AI team consisting of Andrei Ionut Damian and Laurentiu Gheorghe Piciu.
-No proprietary content of Stanford University of Stanford Center of Professional Development is made public_
+No proprietary content of Stanford University or Stanford Center of Professional Development (SCPD) has been made public_

 ### History: